 The bow pulpit can be equipped with a roller assembly that allows the anchor to be operated and stored at the pulpit.
-The anchor line is stored in the rope locker and routed out the rope locker hatch or rope pipe deck fitting, through the roller and connected to the anchor chain.
+The anchor line is stored in the rope locker and routed out the rope locker hatch, through the roller and connected to the anchor chain.
 Always make sure the anchor is properly secured when it is in the stored position on the pulpit.